allisonjr-bamfordrk/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This will not only make you a more valuable employee but also help you become a better problem solver and collaborator.

 To stay ahead of the curve, make time to attend conferences, read industry blogs, and participate in online forums.
 Additionally, consider attending workshops or taking online courses to learn new programming skills.
 By constantly growing your knowledge, you' ll be better equipped to navigate the ever-changing world of technology.

+# 2024-01-08
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+This quote reminds us that in coding, just as in art or design, striving for simplicity can lead to more elegant, maintainable, and scalable solutions.
+It encourages programmers to break complex problems into smaller, manageable parts and to avoid unnecessary complexity.
+Remember, code that is easy to understand is easier to debug, modify, and enhance over time."